deepak4566/OpenAI_Chatbot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ServiceToMankind/openapi_chatbot/blob/main/LICENSE) file for details.
+This project is licensed under the IIT License - see the [LICENSE](https://github.com/ServiceToMankind/openapi_chatbot/blob/main/LICENSE) file for details.

+## Greetings

+This work was made by vignesh.I am at right corner guy in red shirt between two idiots